 Every financial institution undergoes a CAMEL analysis and receives a score from 1 (the lowest) to 300 (the top grade attainable).
 This rating utilizes financial ratios that have a significant impact on the quality of banks and credit unions:

 - Capital risk is determined by Tier I capital as a percent of Tier 1 assets and as a percent of risk-based assets.
-Tier I & II capital as a percent of risk-based assets (risk-based capital ratios) measures credit and interest rate risk as well as estimates risk in the asset base.
+Tier I and II capital as a percent of risk-based assets (risk-based capital ratios) measures credit and interest rate risk as well as estimates risk in the asset base.

-- Adequacy of Capital and reserves measures the levels of delinquent loans, non-accrual loans, restructured and foreclosed assets relative to loan loss reserves and capital.
+- Adequacy of capital and reserves measures the levels of delinquent loans, non-accrual loans, restructured and foreclosed assets relative to loan loss reserves, and capital.

 - Margins are the best measurement of management.
-Margins represent the spreads between 1) operating profit and net operating revenues, 2) after-tax return on earning assets less after-tax cost of funding, and 3) the return on equity (ROE) compared to estimated cost of equity capital (COE).
+Margins represent the spreads between 1) operating profit and net operating revenues, 2) after-tax return on earning assets less after-tax cost of funding, and 3) return on equity (ROE) compared to estimated cost of equity capital (COE).

-- Earning returns measure the success of the bank's operating and financial strategies.
+- Earnings measure the success of the bank's operating and financial strategies.
 Returns on earning assets (ROEA) before funding costs measures a bank's management of operations.
 Returns on financial leverage (ROFL) measures financial management and the degree to which a bank uses deposits, borrowing and debt to fund earning assets not funded by adjusted tangible equity.

 - Liquidity measures 1) balance sheet cash flow as a percent of Tier I capital and 2) loans compared to stable deposits and borrowings plus estimated unused lines of credit at the Federal Home Loan Bank.